 17. Make downloadable content available.

 The more time your visitors spend, the more likely they will sign up for a service or buy a product.
 One way to accomplish this is to have some excellent downloadable content.
 Case Studies and White Pages can provide very informative, topic-specific knowledge that is incredibly useful.
-It should also entice them to explore your website further and take advantage of the additional information you have to offer.
+It should also entice them to explore your website further and take advantage of the additional information you offer.

 18. Add redirect links

-I suggest adding links that guide your readers to other content on your site to increase the average pages per session.
+I suggest adding links that guide your readers to other content on your site to increase the average number of pages per session.
 However, make sure to insert the links naturally that bring additional information to the content they are reading.
 For example, an eCommerce website can include links to customer reviews, related products, etc.